trashhalo/obsidian-extract-url/README.md

 ```

 # Commands

-- __Extract__: Replace url or document with readable markdown extracted from the sites html content
+- **Extract**: Replace url or document with readable markdown extracted from the sites html content
-- __Title Only__: Replace url or document with a markdown anchor with the title extracted from the page content
+- **Title Only**: Replace url or document with a markdown anchor with the title extracted from the page content
-- __Import from Clipboard__: Extract content from url that is found in your clipboard and dump it at your cursor
+- **Import from Clipboard**: Extract content from url that is found in your clipboard and dump it at your cursor.
+Desktop only

 # Youtube

 If your system has `youtube-dl` installed extra details like channel name and description will be extracted for youtube urls.

 ![youtube](images/youtube.png)